hitsave-io/xyz/client/docs/guides/getting_started.md

 ### [`@experiment`](hitsave.experiment)

-An interesting side-effect of HitSave's caching mechanics is that we can provide experiment management for free.
+An interesting side-effect of HitSave's caching mechanics is that it means it can also be used to manage experiments, similar to tools such as MLFlow.

 HitSave provides a second core decorator called [`@experiment`](hitsave.experiment).
-The dirty little secret of `@experiment` is that it's really just `@memo` under the hood!
-All we do in addition is add a boolean flag to the memoized function evaluation to indicate that it's a result of interest which should never be automatically wiped from your cache.
+`@experiment` behaves exactly the same as `@memo`, but sets a flag telling HitSave that the result is of interest and should never be automatically wiped from the cache.

 We've built a dashboard in the web interface where you can inspect all your experiments and see visualized arguments and return values in